Skip to main content

 The Herbert Protocol

 The Herbert Protocol has been used to help police and other agencies quickly and safely locate missing people who have dementia.
-Families of a person with the condition are asked to download the Herbert Protocol form and provide information such as:
+Families of a person with the condition are asked to complete a form with information about:

-Complete the form following a diagnosis, so it is ready to share with the Police should they go missing.
+The form is ready to share with the Police should they go missing.
 Review and update the form regularly.
 Ownership and responsibility for this remains with the family.

 Joint Thematic Inspection of ASP Report